Penalty-Induced Basis Exploration for Bayesian Splines: Abstract

 \section{Abstract}

-Bayesian P-splines and basis determination through Bayesian model selection are both commonly employed strategies for nonparametric regression using spline basis expansions within the Bayesian framework.
-Despite their widespread use, each method has particular limitations that may introduce potential estimation bias depending on the nature of the target function.
-To overcome the limitations associated with each method while capitalizing on their respective strengths, we propose a new prior distribution that integrates the essentials of both approaches.
-The proposed prior distribution assesses the complexity of the spline model based on a penalty term formed by a convex combination of the penalties from both methods.
-The proposed method exhibits adaptability to the unknown level of smoothness, while achieving the minimax-optimal posterior contraction rate up to a logarithmic factor.
-We provide an efficient Markov chain Monte Carlo algorithm for implementing the proposed approach.
-Our extensive simulation study reveals that the proposed method outperforms other competitors in terms of performance metrics or model complexity.
+Spline basis exploration via Bayesian model selection is a widely employed strategy for determining the optimal set of basis terms in nonparametric regression.
+However, despite its widespread use, this approach often encounters performance limitations owing to the finite approximation of infinite-dimensional parameters.
+This limitation arises because Bayesian model selection tends to favor simpler models over more complex ones when the true model is not among the candidates.
+Drawing inspiration from penalized splines, one potential remedy is to incorporate an additional roughness penalty that directly regulates the smoothness of functions.
+This strategy mitigates underfitting by allowing the inclusion of more basis terms while preventing overfitting through explicit smoothness control.
+Motivated by this insight, we propose a novel penalty-induced prior distribution for Bayesian basis exploration.
+The proposed prior evaluates the complexity of spline functions based on a convex combination of a roughness penalty and a ridge-type penalty for model selection.
+Our method adapts to the unknown level of smoothness and achieves the minimax-optimal posterior contraction rate up to a logarithmic factor.
+We also provide an efficient Markov chain Monte Carlo algorithm for its implementation.
+Extensive simulation studies demonstrate that our method outperforms competing approaches in terms of performance metrics and model complexity.
+An application to real datasets further substantiates the validity of our proposed approach.

 {\it Keywords:} Adaptive inference; Basis selection; Bayesian P-splines; Nonparametric regression; Posterior contraction rate.

 \spacingset{1.1}